Client Relationship Manager

 6) What do you do outside of work?

 Family life has recently started keeping me busy with a new baby girl born on August 2017.
 Outside of that, I would say I enjoy traveling to every corner of China/Asia, staying abreast of media/politics, reading the newest in business and fantasy, and some good old video games.
+I’ve also founded a venture called China Briefcase, which connects job seekers to opportunities within China.

 7) What can you do, and what can clients do, to ensure that the Sourcing Project has a perfect result?